From hydro to jet quenching, coalescence and hadron cascade: a coupled approach to solving the $R_{AA}\otimes v_2$ puzzle

-We follow Refs.~\cite{Cao:2016gvr,Cao:2017hhk} to allow the strong coupling constant in each interaction vortex run differently and the jet-medium coupling is set to zero in hadronic matter in LBT.
 In the CLVisc hydrodynamic evolution, a lattice QCD inspired equation of state~\cite{Bazavov:2014pvz} is used.
 The TRENTo model~\cite{Moreland:2014oya} with optimized parameters ~\cite{[][{.
 Initial entropy normalization factor is 140, the reduced-thickness parameter $p=0$, entropy despoliation fluctuation parameter is $k=1.5$, and the nucleon width parameter is $w=0.8$ fm}.]Bernhard:2016tnd} and a longitudinal envelope function~\cite{[][{The plateau width is $\eta_{\rm flat}=2.0$ fm and the Gaussian fall-off width is $\sigma_{\eta}=1.8$ fm}.]envelop,Pang:2012he,Pang:2018zzo} is used to generate the initial entropy density profile with event-by-event transverse fluctuation.
 The specific shear viscosity $\eta/s$=0.10, the freeze-out temperature $T_{\rm sw}=150$ MeV, the initial time $\tau_0=0.6$ fm/$c$ and parameters in the initial entropy profile have been adjusted to reproduce the charged hadron multiplicity, $p_T$ spectra and integrated flow harmonics $v_n$ at mid-rapidity in A+A collisions.
+While a finite starting time $\tau_0$ of the jet-medium interaction is a default assumption in LBT and CoLBT-hydro, other studies \cite{Andres:2019eus,Zigic:2019sth} find it necessary to achieve $v_2$ at high $p_T$ that is compatible with experimental data.
+We also assume that hard shower partons free-stream during the formation time $\tau_f = 2z(1-z)E/k_{\perp}^2$ before they interact with the QGP medium, where $k_{\perp}$ is the transverse momentum, $z$ the energy fraction of the shower parton after the initial splitting from its mother parton with energy $E$.
 Further details about the LBT and CLVisc model can be found in Refs.~\cite{Li:2010ts,Wang:2013cia,He:2015pra,Cao:2016gvr,Cao:2017hhk} and Refs.~\cite{Pang:2018zzo,Pang:2012he}, respectively.